Aaron Hernandez Blows Kisses To Daughter Avielle In Court, Twitter Reacts To Heartbreaking Moment

 The verdict watch continues in the Aaron Hernandez double murder trial.
-After the jury hit the 26-hour mark on Wednesday and asked to be excused for the day, all eyes turned to the former New England Patriots tight end who spotted blowing kisses to his four-year-old daughter, Avielle.
+After the jury hit the 26-hour mark on Wednesday and asked to be excused for the day, all eyes turned to the former New England Patriots tight end who was spotted blowing kisses to his 4-year-old daughter, Avielle.

-Hernandez’ fiancee, Shayanna (Jenkins) Hernandez, brought the couple’s daughter to the courtroom shortly before the jury returned to the courtroom to speak with Superior Court Judge Jeffrey Locke.
+Hernandez’s fiancee, Shayanna (Jenkins) Hernandez, brought the couple’s daughter to the courtroom shortly before the jury returned to the courtroom to speak with Superior Court Judge Jeffrey Locke.

-Fox Boston reporter Ted Daniel was one of the first to tweet a photo of Aaron Hernandez’ daughter, Avielle, who was sitting patiently in her mother’s lap.
+Fox Boston reporter Ted Daniel was one of the first to tweet a photo of Aaron Hernandez’s daughter, Avielle, who was sitting patiently in her mother’s lap.
 Daniel noted that Hernandez was seated with his legal team and turned and smiled at his daughter several times before court was adjourned.

-Moments later, Aaron Hernandez made his way out of the courtroom but not before the former he waved and blew kisses to his daughter, with WHDH reporter Byron Barnett sharing on Twitter, “Big smile from Aaron Hernandez when he sees his daughter.
+Moments later, Aaron Hernandez made his way out of the courtroom but not before he waved and blew kisses to his daughter, with WHDH reporter Byron Barnett sharing on Twitter, “Big smile from Aaron Hernandez when he sees his daughter.
 Blows her a kiss.
 Brings a big smile to Avielle’s face.”

 For the first time ever #AaronHernandez 4 year old daughter Avielle is in court w/her mom pic.twitter.com/iNPS8DEpMU